Alif22/MouseNow/README.md

 This application is developed using python 3.7.2 and Qt5 library.

 There is a executable file in the dist that can be run if you does not have python installed.
+This program is created to ease my process of developing other pyAutoGui projects.